bodekerscientific/wikidot-to-mediawiki/README.md

 We assume that you have already backed up your Wikidot site using [Wikidot-tools](https://github.com/bodekerscientific/wikidot_tools).

 For every page in the Wikidot site, the backup produces a list of `.txt` files that are formatted in [Wikidot's Wikitext syntax](https://www.wikidot.com/doc-wiki-syntax:start).
-It also produces `.html` and `.xml` files; the converter isgnores these files..
+It also produces `.html` and `.xml` files; the converter ignores these files.

 For every page in the Wikidot site, the backup may also produce a directory with the same name as the page.
 This directory contains files that were associated with the page.